Plummer Lott: Judicial career

 Following his NBA career, Lott attended the University of Washington School of Law, graduating in 1974.
 After several years working as an attorney in New York City, Lott was appointed in 1991 as a judge of the New York City Criminal Court.
 In 1995, he was elected to the New York State Supreme Court.
 From 1996 to early 2009, Lott served in the Criminal Branch of the Supreme Court in Brooklyn, presiding primarily over felony cases.
-One of the best-known cases over which he presided involved David Hampton, a con man who posed as film legend Sidney Poitier's son — a case that inspired the play Six Degrees of Separation, and a 1994 film adaptation of the same name.
+One case which he presided over involved David Hampton, a con man who posed as film legend Sidney Poitier's son — a case that inspired the play Six Degrees of Separation, and a 1994 film adaptation of the same name.

 In March 2009, New York Governor David Paterson appointed Lott as a justice of the Appellate Division of the New York Supreme Court, Second Department, based in Brooklyn.